artix41/blog/blog/_posts/2023-05-08-surface-code.md

 There are many other surface code decoders out there with their own pros and cons, such as [union-find](https://arxiv.org/abs/1709.06218), [neural network-based decoders](https://arxiv.org/abs/1811.12456), [belief propagation](https://arxiv.org/abs/2005.07016), etc. Describing them all in detail is out of scope for this blog post, but I hope to write a separate post one day dedicated to decoding.
 I also haven't talked much about the decoding problem for imperfect syndrome, which I also leave for a separate blog post.

 Let's now answer a question that you might have been wondering this whole time: how the hell do we implement a toric lattice in practice?
-While it's in principle possible to implement an actual torus with Rydberg atoms for instance, it's impractical for many quantum computing architecture.
+While it's in principle possible to implement an actual torus experimentally (for example with [cold atoms](https://www.nature.com/articles/s41586-018-0450-2/figures/2)), it's impractical for many quantum computing architecture.
 Fortunately, there exists a purely planar version of the surface code, that we will discuss now!

 ## Surface code with open boundaries